appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 The event is logged twice: one time by our `info` action, and the second time by `error` (you can see the `level` key in the log).
 In the second log, the `:state` was set to "critical".
 Our threshold works !

-More examples are available at the bottom on this page, and availables actions are listed in the [Actions and I/O reference](/action-io-ref/) section of the documentation.
+More examples are available at the bottom on this page, and available actions are listed in the [Actions and I/O reference](/action-io-ref/) section of the documentation.

 Streams can also be created dynamically using [the API](/howto/dynamic-streams/).